-Since the early 1980s, the Conference on Disarmament (CD) has considered further proposals under the agenda item “prevention of an arms race in outer space”, including draft treaties aimed at preventing the placement of weapons in outer space and prohibiting the use of anti-satellite weapons.
+Since the early 1980s, the Conference on Disarmament (CD) has considered further proposals under the agenda item “prevention of an arms race in outer space”, including draft treaties aimed at, inter alia, preventing the placement of weapons in outer space and prohibiting the use of anti-satellite weapons.

 In 2008, the Governments of China and the Russian Federation introduced the draft text of such a treaty to the CD.They presented a revised draft treaty in 2014.

 Transparency and Confidence-Building Measures

 In 2005, beginning with resolution A/RES/60/66, the General Assembly began a new process for exploring and subsequently development transparency and confidence-building measures (TCBMs) in outer space activities.
 At the recommendation of the First Committee in 2010, the General Assembly adopted resolution A/RES/65/68, which established a group of governmental experts (GGE) to conduct a study on outer space.The GGE convened three sessions in 2012 and 2013 and submitted its consensus report (A/68/189*) to the General Assembly at its 68th session.